gerryd/cookbook/content/recipe/ice/gelato/dulce-de-leche.md

 ## Ingredients

-- one batch of the "fior de latte" gelato recipe
+- one batch of the "fior di latte" gelato recipe
 - 250 g of the dulce de leche or crema mou

 ## Directions